fentec-project/gofe/README.md

 message based on a boolean expression defining a policy which attributes are needed for the decryption.
 It is implemented in `abe.fame`.
 * A key policy (KP) ABE scheme by _Goyal, Pandey, Sahai, Waters_ ([paper](https://eprint.iacr.org/2006/309.pdf)) allowing a distribution of keys following a boolean expression defining a policy which attributes are needed for the decryption.
 It is implemented in `abe.gpsw`.
-* A decentralized inner product predicate scheme by _Michalevsky1and, Joye_ ([paper](https://eprint.iacr.org/2018/753.pdf)) allowing encryption
+* A decentralized inner product predicate scheme by _Michalevsky, Joye_ ([paper](https://eprint.iacr.org/2018/753.pdf)) allowing encryption
-whose policy is described as a vector and a decentralized distribution of keys based on users vectors so that only users with orthogonal vectors posses a key that can decrypt the ciphertext.
+with policy described as a vector, and a decentralized distribution of keys based on users' vectors so that only users with  vectors orthogonal to the encryption vector posses a key that can decrypt the ciphertext.
 It is implemented in `abe.dippe`.

 ### Configure selected scheme
 All GoFE schemes are implemented as Go structs with (at least logically)